FAQs

 What are SSHS and DASA?

-The Safe Schools, Healthy Students (SSHS) online course is required for candidates seeking certification.
-It costs $200 and is 0 credits.
-The cost will be applied to your semester bill.
+The Safe Schools, Healthy Students (SSHS) online workshop is $200 and is 0 credits.
 This course is offered once per quarter (2 times a semester) and over the summer.
-You must take SSHS 1020 before you student teach.

 You may register for SSHS 1020 and DASA 1020 through your myOswego account as if registering for your semester courses.
-Visit Extended Learning's DASA and Safe Schools page for more information.

 Do I need to be fingerprinted before I student teach?